GoogleCloudPlatform/terraform-google-enterprise-genai/docs/deploy_on_foundation_v4.1.0.md

     ![edit-policy](../2-environments/imgs/edit-policy.png)

-4. Follow the instructions on checking out `development`, `non-production` & `production` branches.
+4. Follow the instructions on checking out `development`, `nonproduction` & `production` branches.
 Once environments terraform code has successfully applied, edit the policy again and select 'Inherit parent's policy' and Click `SET POLICY`.

-After making these modifications, you can follow the README.md procedure for `2-environment` step on foundation, make sure you **change the organization policy after running the steps on foundation**.
+Make sure you **change the organization policy** back to the original state.

 ## 3-network: Configure private DNS zone for Vertex Workbench Instances, Enable NAT and Attach projects to perimeter